BatedUrGonnaDie/salty_bot/README.md

 `!rank` will retrieve the accuracy, pp ranking, level, and username of the streamer on osu.

+`!runes` will retrieve the active rune page and add up all the values.
+Note that this will most likely break for the runes with more than one stat.

+`!masteries` will retrieve the active mastery page and output it like so, x/y/z.

 `!createvote <loose/strict> "Poll Name" (option) (if) (strict)` will allow mods or channel host to create polls.
 Only one poll can be created at a time.
 If strict you must specify options for viewers to vote for, if loose viewers may vote for whatever they can think of.